-Stabilizing transactions may also cause the price of the notes to be higher than the price that otherwise would exist in the open market in the absence of these transactions.
-The underwriters may conduct these transactions in the over-the-counter market or otherwise.
-If the underwriters commence any of these transactions, they may discontinue them at any time.
+In connection with the offering of the notes, BNP Paribas Securities Corp., or any person acting for it, may over-allot the notes or effect transactions with a view to supporting the market price of the notes at a level higher than that which might otherwise prevail.
+However, there is no assurance that BNP Paribas Securities Corp., or any person acting for it, will undertake any stabilization action.
 Any stabilization action may begin on or after the date on which adequate public disclosure of the final terms of the offer of the notes is made and, if begun, may be ended at any time, but it must end no later than the earlier of 30 days after the issue date of the notes and 60 days after the date of the allotment of the notes.
+Any stabilization action or over-allotment must be conducted by BNP Paribas Securities Corp., or any person acting for it, in accordance with all applicable laws and regulations.